JeffreyKuo1018/Michelin-Sentiment-Analysis/README.md

 This repository contains the MSc Data Science dissertation by **Chun-Cheng Kuo**,
 conducted at the **University of Sheffield**, Information School, Department of Data Science, 2024.

----

-## Dissertation Title:

-**Evaluating the Worth of Michelin Guide-Recommended Restaurants in London Through Sentiment Analysis: Consumer Perspectives and Comparative Insights**.
+> **Dissertation Title: Evaluating the Worth of Michelin Guide-Recommended Restaurants in London Through Sentiment Analysis: Consumer Perspectives and Comparative Insights**.

 ---